The 10 Best Outdoor HDTV Antennas in 2019

 Its rugged, simple design of weatherproof, aluminium parts has helped it gain a reputation of "just working" after set-up.
 Based on the well-known Yagi-Uda design, this unidirectional antenna needs to be aimed in the direction of transmission towers for maximum OTA television reception.

 The ANT 751R antenna can pick up TV signals from up to 70 miles away and doesn't include a built-in preamplifier.
-It receives both high and low UHF and VHF and provides a quality picture of up to full HD (1080i).
+It receives both UHF and high and low VHF and provides a quality picture of up to full HD (1080i).

 Although mainly intended as an outdoor antenna, many users report successfully installing and using it in their attic.